chef/chef-web-docs/content/config_rb_client.md

 `automatic_attribute_whitelist`
 : A hash that allows `automatic` attributes, preventing non-allowed attributes from being saved. **Deprecated.
 EOL Chef Infra Client 18 (April 2022)**: Use `allowed_automatic_attributes`.

+`blocked_automatic_attributes`
+: A hash that blocks `automatic` attributes, preventing blocked attributes from being saved.
+Use instead of

+`blocked_default_attributes`
+: A hash that blocks `default` attributes, preventing block attributes from being saved.

+`blocked_normal_attributes`
+: A hash that allows `automatic` attributes, preventing non-allowed attributes from being saved.

+`blocked_override_attributes`
+: A hash that blocks `override` attributes, preventing blocked attributes from being saved.

 `cache_path`
 : The home directory for the user that runs Chef Infra Client as a non-root user.